benjaminwinger/AIS-Client-Library/README.md

 mvn clean install
 ```
 This will generate a jar file in the target directory which can be used in other applications.
+Compiled jar files are also uploaded with each release.

 ## Current Features ##
 The current version of AIS Client Library includes the following features: